Gobojango: History

 One day Mokgethi committed an offence in Zimbabwe, and instead of waiting for trial he escaped into Botswana.
 By that time Khama had already gathered Babirwa together.
 He arrived in Gobojango and found his cousin Phole already a chief.
 Phole was told to give his seat to Mokgethi because he is the eldest.
 Phole therefore moved to Tsetsebjwe and established the Tsetsebjwe village. [the reason Phole was told to step down for Mokgethi was that her mother, Mokgadi was married but divorced and Mokgadi went and lived in her father's house with her children called "maphole" as they were not real sons of the palace but rather the nephews to the chief.
 On the other hand, Nkgwana who is Mokgethi's mother was chosen to bear chiefs].

 With all these conflicts about Bobirwa chieftaincy, Mokgethi was treated as not worthy because he was born out of a mix of royal blood and the man from elsewhere that Nkgwana chose to make children with.
 He was also not from the male lineage but female lineage which is often the weaker lineage in Babirwa custom.

 Education

 Gobojango has one primary school called Kobojango Primary School, and a junior secondary school called Gobojango Junior Secondary School (Gobojango CJSS).
 Gobojango CJSS accommodates students from the three villages: Mabolwe, Semolale and Gobojango.
 Naming the school produced a dispute over its name.
-Inhabitants of Semolale and Mabolwe wanted it to be named after the first two letters of their village names; i.e. MASEKO CJSS.
+Inhabitants of Semolale and Mabolwe wanted it to be named after the first two letters of their village names; i.e. MASEGO CJSS.